How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Two Weakly Coupled GFS

 \subsection{Two GFSs at Different Temperature}

 We consider two GFSs in weak thermal contact at different temperatures.
 This is realized by different number of spins $N^{(II)}>N^{(I)}$, i.e. with Eq.~(\ref{TemperatureGFS})

 In accordance with our usual notion of thermodynamics, the drift force in Eq.~(\ref{driftforce4}) makes heat flow from the hotter system $I$ to the cooler system $II$ (Fig.~\ref{Fig:GFSweakv}(a, b)).
-Conservation of energy, and the fact that the number of spins does not limit energy exchange (Eq.~(\ref{Eq:freeenergyex})), define the range of energies of subsystems as
+Conservation of energy, and the fact that the number of spins does not limit energy exchange (Eq.~(\ref{Eq:freeenergyex})), define which energies the subsystems may take

 and $ E_0^{(i)}$ as the initial energies of the subsystems.
 The parameter $\Delta E$ becomes a state parameter of the combined system, with the interval